Scaling an IoT deployment? Join our webinar on May 28th where we dive into real-world scaling pain points and how to overcome them.

 int8_t bme680I2cWrite(uint8_t dev_id, uint8_t reg_addr, uint8_t *reg_data, uint16_t len);

-function, you'll want to configure the sensor.
-Add the following right after the/* USER CODE BEGIN 2 */
+1. Now, in the main function, you'll want to configure the sensor.
+Add the following right after the /* USER CODE BEGIN 2 */ comment:

 // Configure the BME680 driver